-Our examination of successful student assessment data reveals that students assigned to highly trained Intervention teachers perform at higher levels than students who have not participated in intervention with a highly qualified teacher.
-Professional learning has a powerful effect on teacher skills and knowledge, and student learning.
+Professional learning has a powerful effect on teacher skills, knowledge, and student learning.
 However, to be effective, it must be sustained, focused on important content, and embedded in the family's work and the HST that support ongoing improvements and student achievement.

-2. Plan of Actions for Student Success -

-A review of diagnostic data from our verified data (locally administered assessments) for our foster youth, English learners, and low-income students who are not meeting English Language Arts and/or Mathematics standards reveals these students display gaps in understanding.

-To address these learning gaps, the HST writes an Assignment Work Record, AWR, for all students that outline the foundational areas the student struggles in and communicates with the family in addressing these learning needs.
+5. Plan of Actions for Student Success -A review of diagnostic data from our verified data (locally administered assessments) for our foster youth, English learners, and low-income students who are not meeting English Language Arts and/or Mathematics standards reveals these students display gaps in understanding.
+To address these learning gaps, the HST writes an Assignment Work Record, AWR, for all students that outline the foundational areas the student struggles in and communicates with the family to address these learning needs.